rajpurkar/tsneez/README.md

 ```

 # Example 3: tsneez visualization
 (a) Create a HTML document to view the visualization.
+The HTML script elements of this document embeds jquery, d3, randomColor and tsneez javascript files.
+The style element of this doucment contains style information which is applied to the tsneez visualization.

 ```javascript
 <!DOCTYPE html>